seksitha/elementor-posts-widget-extended/README.md

 ## let's get to the widget (It's free for everyone)

-you can just [download](https://github.com/seksitha/elementor-posts-widget-extended/releases/download/v1.0/jaxer-element.zip) the project file with the zip file and install it to your Wordpress site. activate  `jaxer element` plugin.
+you can just [download](https://github.com/seksitha/elementor-posts-widget-extended/releases/download/v1.0/jaxer-element.zip) here and install it to your Wordpress site. activate  `jaxer element` plugin.
 In pagebuilder, look for the `basic` category name `Jaxer Posts`. activate and enjoy!!!

 If you like it please star it. and please give feedback and report issue if any.